Unfortunately, landscape workers have lots of opportunities to hurt themselves on the job.

 The CDC (Centers for Disease Control and Prevention) accumulates data on occupational hazards on job sites through its National Institute for Occupational Safety and Health.

-In cases involving workplace safety concerning landscapers and groundskeepers, investigations into accidents and deaths involving outdoor work that include:
+In cases involving workplace safety concerning landscapers and groundskeepers, investigations into accidents and deaths involving outdoor work include:

 - Case 1: In 2010, a landscaper working in Joliet, Illinois, mowed lawns in a residential community when he became disoriented due to excessive heat.
 Others assisted the worker to a shady area before collapsing and called EMT to the worksite to transport the stricken worker to the hospital.
 Unfortunately, the landscaper later died from heatstroke-related symptoms that led to multiple organ failures.